 The company holds a wide variety of meetings for the purposes of communicating important information to employees, including:

-— 20+ held — Informal short-notice gatherings to keep employees apprised of timely company news.
+- Comfy Couches Meetings – 20 held — Informal short-notice gatherings to keep employees apprised of timely company news.

-— 6 held — Video Live Meetings driven by Unilever to communicate global business information.
+- Town Halls – 6 held — Video Live Meetings to communicate Unilever global business information & initiatives.

 Community Service and Activities